 There are some specific situations where you don't want to use this device.
 Unlike our example at the beginning of this article, where a climber was putting it on every climb regardless, there are some instances where you wouldn't necessarily benefit from this device.

 Number one is when traditional climbing.
 While the first piece of your protection system should always be multi-directional (as the rope will often pull it in an upwards orientation), the Ohm puts additional forces into play and is not made for use with gear.

 We tested this mechanism on a route that we were working on (hanging multiple times at every bolt, figuring out the moves, etc.) and found the Ohm highly annoying in this situation.
 Because you have to jiggle the mechanism free after every take, it seemed like much more hassle than it was worth, particularly once the climber got out of ground fall range.

 Other times where you might not want to use this device include a wandering route, one with a large roof, or instances where you might need to pay out extra slack to clear an obstacle.
 These are all advanced belaying situations.

-If you've already spent $150 on the new Petzl GriGri+, you might not be all that inclined to dole out another $130 for the Ohm.
+If you've already spent a pretty penny on the new Petzl GriGri+, you might not be all that inclined to dole out more money for the Ohm.
 However, we consider the price of this device money well spent considering the safety advantages that it supplies.

 The Edelrid Ohm solves a problem that many climbers of all sizes have encountered.
 If you've ever hesitated to belay a larger person for fear of dropping them or have looked at your petite partner and worried that you might hit the ground, the Ohm is an essential tool for safe belaying.
 It takes some getting used to and is not suitable for all climbing situations, but it will certainly save some ankles, and maybe even some lives too!